TimBilliet/decompiled-crystalclient/README.md

 - Looking at block coordinates hud
 - Auto wall check for SaicoPvP
 - Cactus placement helper mod
+- Parkour mod
+- Sound alert when player nearby
+- Boss mob focus hitbox for SaicoPvP

-##Incompatible with Optifine's dynamic lights
+## Incompatible with Optifine's dynamic lights(will crash)

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"